 Click a tree name in the Plant Colorization dialog box (example: Abutilon hybridum 'Albus').

-Scroll down through the symbol library using the scroll bar on the right side of the dialog box.
+Scroll down through the symbol library within the category you selected using the scroll bar on the right side of the dialog box.

 Tree Symbol Organization